ronnnnn/nilts/packages/nilts/README.md

 ## Known issues

 ### Quick fix priorities
-Priorities of quick fixes are not reflected on IntelliJ IDEA and Android Studio.
+The priorities assigned to quick fixes are not currently visible in IntelliJ IDEA and Android Studio due to the lack of support for `PrioritizedSourceChange` in these environments.
-VS Code is supported to list with these priorities.
+In contrast, VS Code does support this feature, allowing quick fixes to be listed along with their respective priorities.

 |                                                           VS Code                                                            |                                                            IntelliJ IDEA / Android Studio                                                             |
 |:----------------------------------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------:|